gep13/gep13/input/blog/i-am-a-microsoft-mvp.md

 If you are interested, you can find out more about it [here](https://mvp.microsoft.com/en-us/Overview).

-For a long time, I have often "thought" about being a Microsoft MVP, but I honestly never thought that I would be given one, so I am very happy to have recieved this.
+For a long time, I have often "thought" about being a Microsoft MVP, but I honestly never thought that I would be given one, so I am very happy to have received this.

 When I found out the news yesterday, I was very excited.
 I had literally just found out that a friend of mine, [Mattias](https://twitter.com/devlead/status/881201782109728768), had also been awarded with an MVP.
-When I checked my email, I found that I too had recieved one.
+When I checked my email, I found that I too had received one.

 I am looking forward to getting involved in the MVP Community, and continuing to contribute in the next year.